UmarNazaket/MEAN-ecommerce/README.md

 # MEAN E-commerce Application

-This project is a full-stack e-commerce application built with the MEAN (MongoDB, Express, Angular, Node.js) stack.
+This project is a full-stack e-commerce application built with the MEAN with sql (MYSQL, Express, Angular, Node.js) stack.
 It includes both backend and frontend parts.

 ## Table of Contents